 STEM is the acronym for Science, Technology, Engineering, and Mathematics.
 Computer science, astronomy, biochemistry, biomechanics, chemical engineering, chemistry, civil engineering mathematical biology, Aerospace engineering, astrophysics, nanotechnology, neurobiology, nuclear physics, physics, and robotics, are some of its areas.

 The main motive of STEM is to teach students about real-world applications and how they can be applied.
 This education creates critical thinkers, innovators, educators, researchers, and leaders who can solve future challenges.

 We know that Science is everywhere, technology is expanding alarmingly, we use mathematics in everyday life without knowing, and Engineering is the foundation of every infrastructure and development.
-Most of the jobs require the understanding of Technology, mathematics or science.
+Most of the jobs require an understanding of Technology, mathematics, or science.
 STEM jobs are highly demanding and high paying jobs.

 Nepal needs to have a curriculum that also focuses on STEM.
 Our education should also focus on how to make students think critically, deal with real-world applications, motivate them to innovate something new.
 The countries which focus on STEM are very developed countries.